-Students who plan to enter the PhD program are required to apply for admission along with all other applicants.
-(Direct entry into our PhD program with an undergraduate degree is not possible.)
-If an MA student is offered admission into our PhD program, PhD core courses successfully completed as part of the program are credited towards the PhD.
+MA students who seek to enter the PhD program are required to apply for admission along with all other applicants.
+If an MA student is offered admission into our PhD program, PhD core courses successfully completed as part of the program are credited toward the PhD core course requirements.

 Students in the MA program are not eligible for University of Toronto fellowship support.
 However, most admitted MA students are offered some funding, with the amount determined on a competitive/merit basis.
-Funding offered to MA students comes from multiple sources and might include: Teaching Assistantships, summer Research Assistantships, Admission or other awards.
+Funding offered to MA students comes from multiple sources and might include Teaching Assistantships, Graduate Admission Awards, or other awards.
 The funding package offered to a student may change if the student receives a major external scholarship (like an OGS or SSHRC scholarship).
 Students may lose their funding if they fail to maintain good standing in the program.

 We offer one combined program, the Law (JD) and Economics program.
 Applicants must be offered admission to the Economics MA program to be considered for admission to the Law and Economics program.
 Please see the page of this program for details.

 To complete the program, a student must pass (receive at least a B– in) each course taken.
 Details about the consequences of a student's failing a course are available to registered students on the department's intranet.